 On its first trip in December 2018, SLU Aqua Sailor sailed over 600 km in the North Sea in the areas around Lilla Middelgrund and Fladen in the Kattegat Sea.
 Registered data will be used to improve the protection of the Kattegat's unique habitats.

 SLU Aqua Sailor has a camera on board.
-This video shows pictures from the sailing in the Kattegat.
+The video below shows pictures from the sailing in the Kattegat.